Fermat (computer algebra system): History

-Fermat was last updated on 20 May 2020 (Mac and Linux; latest Windows version: 1 November 2011).
+Fermat was last updated on 20 September 2025 (Mac and Linux; latest dedicated Windows version: 1 November 2011).

 In an earlier version, called FFermat (Float Fermat), the basic number type is floating point numbers of 18 digits.
 That version allows for numerical computing techniques, has extensive graphics capabilities, no sophisticated polynomial gcd algorithms, and is available only for Mac OS 9.

 Fermat was originally written in Pascal for a DEC VAX, then for the classic Mac OS during 1985–1996.
 It was ported to Microsoft Windows in 1998.
 In 2003 it was translated into C and ported to Linux (Intel machines) and Unix (Sparc/Sun).
-It is about 98,000 lines of C code.
+It is about 120,000 lines of C code.

 The FFermat and (old) Windows Fermat Pascal source code have been made available to the public under a restrictive license.

-The manual was extensively revised and updated on 25 July 2011 (latest small revision in June 2016, apparently another revision on 25 March 2020).
+The manual was extensively revised and updated on 25 July 2011 (small revision in June 2016, another revision on 25 March 2020; latest small revision June 2024).

+Fermat is used extensively by physicists working on Feynman integral reduction.
+See the references to FIRE 6.5 and to Kira.